 The introduction is signed "Yoko Buncho, Sauve, France 1991."
-Followed by a blank page.
+Preceded by a page of sixteen photos from the early to mid-70s.

 The second edition of The Complete Crumb volume 8 (July 1997 printing) only lists Jay Lynch, Jay Kinney, Bruce Walthers and Crumb as the artists for this jam.